 Once the plan is in place, the next step is to prepare your home’s exterior surfaces.
 For the fire shields to adhere properly and create a tight seal, they need a clean, smooth base.
 This involves clearing away dirt, debris, pine needles, and any loose materials from the walls, roof, and other areas being wrapped.
 Any flammable items near the structure, like outdoor furniture or woodpiles, should also be moved.
 This preparation ensures the aluminum shield can be installed without gaps or punctures, creating an effective and uninterrupted fire-resistant barrier that’s ready to reflect intense heat.

-Step 3: Install the Fire Shields
+Step 3: Apply the Fire Shield Material

 This is where the physical protection takes shape.
 Installers will cut the FireFoil shields to fit the specific dimensions identified during the assessment.
 They then carefully wrap these sections around the structure, securing them firmly in place.
 A critical part of this process is creating a significant overlap between adjacent pieces of the shield.
 This technique is vital for preventing any gaps where embers or heat could penetrate.
 The material is stapled or fastened according to professional standards, ensuring it stays put even in high winds, forming a seamless aluminum shell over your home’s most vulnerable points.

-Step 4: Complete a Final Quality Check
+Step 4: Perform a Final Inspection

 After the last piece of foil is secured, the job isn’t finished.
 A final, detailed quality check is crucial to guarantee the system’s integrity.
 The installation team will inspect the entire wrapped area, looking for any potential weak points.
 They’ll double-check all seams and overlaps, ensure all fasteners are secure, and confirm that vents and other architectural details are fully protected.
 This final walkthrough verifies that the shield provides the required level of protection and is ready to perform under pressure.
 It’s the last step in ensuring your home has a robust and reliable defense against wildfire.

-How Long Does Fire Wrapping Take?
+How Long Does a Fire Shield Installation Take?

 One of the most common questions homeowners ask is about the time commitment for installing a fire shield.
 The short answer is: it depends.
 Wrapping a house is a detailed process, and the timeline can vary from a single day to several days based on a few key factors.
 It’s not a quick afternoon project, but a strategic installation designed for maximum protection.
 Let’s break down what influences the schedule.